IamSTEINI/neko-noodles/README.md

 - Astar2D grid movement npcs
 - DUMPLINGS!!!
-- NEGATIVE MONEY BUG (IDK WHERE)
-- 2 Cats at one table
 - Cats stuck somewhere
 - More music and sound effects for actions
 - More into cat theme, paw print decor